adamsanaglo/pulp_deb/server/deployment/geneva/README.md

 Logs are being streamed to DGrep.
 To query, go to [the DGrep portal](https://portal.microsoftgeneva.com/logs/dgrep), select `endpoint` -> `Diagnostics PROD` and `namespace` -> `PMClogs`.
+Alternatively, use [this link](https://portal.microsoftgeneva.com/s/4B85A28B) to navigate directly to the PMC API logs.
 Select the "events" of the types of containers you're interested in, and the appropriate time filter.
 Note that logs are "live" but on about an inconsistent 1-15-minute delay.